yorickpeterse/pattern-matching-in-rust/sestoft1996/README.md

 - When generating `Sel` nodes, the paper uses `i+1` to build the selector values.
 It's not clear why this is done (the paper makes no mention of it), and it seems unnecessary.
 As such we just use indexes starting at zero.
-- The paper implements various functions in an inexhaustive manner, without any explanation as to why.
+- The paper implements various functions in an non-exhaustive manner, without any explanation as to why.
 My implementation uses exhaustive patterns where possible, and `unwrap()` in a few places where missing values (and thus panics) shouldn't occur in the absence of bugs (famous last words).